ARMmbed/mbed-os-example-tls/tls-client-with-client-authentication/README.md

 # TLS Client with Opaque keys
-This sample demonstrates a TLS client sample application that uses a HW Crypto engine with Opaque keys feature.
+This sample demonstrates a TLS client sample application that performs client authentication.
+It uses a hardware cryptographic engine with the opaque keys feature for ECDSA signing and verification.
 In this first version this sample is tied to specific device [ATCAECC508A](https://www.microchip.com/wwwproducts/en/ATECC508A).
-It's driver is developed inside [mbed-os](https://github.com/ARMmbed/mbed-os/pull/6104).
+The driver is developed inside [mbed-os](https://github.com/ARMmbed/mbed-os/pull/6104).
-In future the Opaque keys interface will be generic to interface any Crypto engine with this sample.
+In future the opaque keys interface will be made generic to interface any cryptographic engine with this sample.

 ## Execution environment
-This sample demonstrates use of HW Crypto engines that can not have same hard coded private key for testing.
+This sample demonstrates use of hardware cryptographic engines that cannot have same hard-coded private key for testing.
 Hence for executing this sample new set of keys, certificates and host setup is required.
-Since ATCAECC508A only supports ECDSA and SHA256, this sample runs against an SSL server configured with ECDSA and SHA256 cipher suite.
-Following things are required for the test setup:
+Since ATCAECC508A only supports ECDSA and SHA-256, this sample runs against an SSL server configured with ECDSA and SHA-256 ciphersuites.
+The following things are required for the test setup:

 - Client certificate
 - Server CA cert.